terencezl/terencezl.github.io/index.md

 Well well.
 Welcome.

 I am an expert in building and deploying **machine learning models**, **vector search engines**, and **distributed computing/data systems**.
 In 2021, I created a facial recognition [algorithm](https://pages.nist.gov/frvt/reportcards/11/clearviewai_000.html) that ranked **US #1** and **World #2** among top companies and research institutions.
-In 2022, I drove the research and implementation of a **deca-billion-scale** [vector search engine](https://www.clearview.ai/post/how-we-store-and-search-30-billion-faces) that was **100+** times the throughput of state-of-the-art, solving scalability once and for all.
-In achieving them, I designed multiple compute-intensive data pipelines and inference platforms.
-I also accumulated valuable experience & intuition on system abstraction, long-term maintainability, resource constraints, and efficiency maximizers.
+In 2022, I drove the research and implementation of a new **deca-billion-scale** [vector search engine](https://www.clearview.ai/post/how-we-store-and-search-30-billion-faces), which has since been powering the service at Clearview AI.

-As a highly motivated individual, I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
-I find great potential to contribute at the intersection of research, engineering, and product.
-As a manager, I have led teams to excellence with fairness and empathy.
-I love being a team player and seek to understand established working patterns before instituting change.
-I make it a point to communicate and share knowledge that enriches and empowers my peers.
+I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
+I enjoy the cutting-edge while seeking to understand established working patterns before instituting change.

-Here is some [media coverage](#media-highlights).
 I maintain a technical [Blog](/blog) and write occasionally.
 Please find me on [LinkedIn](https://www.linkedin.com/in/terence-z-liu/) if there are exciting opportunities ([CV](/public/cv.pdf)).

 -----------------